smikhalevski/doubter/README.md

 // ⮕ 'Uranus'

 shape1.parse('Mars');
-// ❌ ValidationError: predicate at /: Must conform the predicate
+// ❌ ValidationError: any.refine at /: Must conform the predicate
 ```

 Use refinements to [narrow](https://www.typescriptlang.org/docs/handbook/2/narrowing.html) the output type of the shape: